 JUNK VEHICLES/PROPERTY HEARING

 All the letters that were sent out are now in compliance with our ordinances.
-And wants to remind people that, with the Spring Cleanup in May, it is time to clean up around their properties.
+Magdalena wants to remind people that, with the Spring Cleanup in May, it is time to clean up around their properties.

 CONSENT AGENDA